ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/david/_posts/2018-11-12-finalized-designs.md

 Upon more concept work, I wanted to give the wolves a more oriental look so I experimented a little, taking inspiration from anatomy designs in _Lord Shen's wolf army_ from **Kung Fu Panda 2**.
 {:.figure}

-## What I Will Focus Until Our Presentation
+## What I Will Focus On Until Our Presentation

 - Model the player character and potentially more characters if possible.
 - Give the player model basic animations.